-Initially the realm of cosmetic plastic surgeons advanced in uses for sun damage, and deep structural and superficial dermal injections, and a variety of indications have been adopted by a very wide variety of providers.
-Patients are now cared for by a diverse group of providing doctors (e.g., primary care healthcare providers, internists/neurologists, aestheticians, hair regenerative specialists, aesthetic-plastic surgeons, general surgeons, orthopedic surgeons, emergency/sports medical specialists, pain management specialists, wound care centers, etc.).
-Those nonsurgical trained practitioners are now deciding whether candidates have a condition which has reasonable potential for improvement through the use of combinations of biologic and stem/stromal cellular treatment.
-Thorough physical and pretreatment evaluations, proper training, and informed consent delivery to patients are essential in diagnostic, treatment planning, and care delivery.
+Initially, within the realm of Cosmetic-Plastic Surgeons, advances in uses for sun damage, deep structural and superficial dermal injections, and a variety of indications were presented in didactic settings and peer-reviewed publications, have been adopted by a very wide variety of surgical and non-surgical providers.
+Patients are now cared for by a diverse group of providing doctors (e.g., primary care health care providers, internists/Neurologists, Aestheticians, Hair Regenerative Specialists, Aesthetic-Plastic Surgeons, General Surgeons, Orthopaedic Surgeon, Emergency/Sports Medical Specialist, Pain Management specialists, Wound Care centers, etc.).
+Those non-surgical trained practitioners are now deciding whether candidates have a condition which has reasonable potential for improvement through use of combinations of biologic and stem/stromal cellular treatment.
+Thorough physical and pre-treatment evaluations, proper training, and informed consent delivery to patients are essential in diagnostic, treatment planning, and care delivery.
 Circulatory, neurological, and indicated systemic conditions should be documented and thoroughly evaluated regardless of the background of the medical provider.
-In the case of orthopedic applications, use of metrics such as range of motion, indicated MRI studies, and high-quality ultrasonographic imaging combined can determine the specific locations of problems and guide proper placement.
-In the vast majority of orthopedic cases, use of high-quality MSK ultrasonography is considered a KEY part of such treatment.
-Proper diagnostic imaging and ultrasound evaluation are considered a key to the most success, particularly considering that this modality plays a central role for providers to effectively "hit" the desired targets.
-Palpation may provide fairly accurate placement in experienced providers; targeted and tracked therapy consistently correlates with earlier and improved clinical outcomes.
-Use of metrics that are more objective, successful monitoring of many patients including range of motion, remodeling of tissues in repeated-interval ultrasound studies, and return of strength, range of motion, and comfort during function provide very valuable informative standards.
-For many years, simple dextrose prolotherapy major benchmarks were limited to patient-reported pain levels, activity levels, and perceived improvement as their primary metrics.
+In the case of orthopaedic applications, use of metrics such as range of motion, indicated MRI studies and high quality ultrasonographic imaging, combine to determine the specific locations of problems and guide proper placement.
+In the vast majority of orthopaedic cases, use of high quality MSK ultrasonography is considered a KEY part of such treatment.
+Proper diagnostic imaging and ultrasound evaluation is considered a key to the most success, particularly considering that this modality plays a central role for providers to effectively "hit" the desired targets.
+Palpation may provide fairly accurate placement in experienced providers, targeted and tracked therapy consistently correlates with earlier and improved clinical outcomes.
+Use of metrics that are more objective, successful monitoring of many patients including range of motion, remodeling of tissues in repeated interval ultrasound studies, and return of strength, range of motion, comfort during function provide very valuable informative standards.
+For many years, simple dextrose prolotherapy major benchmarks were limited to patient reported pain levels, activity levels and perceived improvement as their primary metrics.

 Most times these procedures are completed on outpatient, ambulatory basis using local anesthesia, nitrous oxide, or occasionally light sedation depending on patient needs and desires.
 These cases are designed and planned to be completed within the same day.
 Providers handle tissues using standard aseptic protocols.
-Since the advent of a variety of mechanical emulsification systems have evolved, it has become easier to permit guided (ultrasound) targeting of damaged or degenerative tissues via very small bore needles (e.g. 23-30 gauge).
-In addition, this mechanical reduction in particle size of the tSVF does not statistically reduce the numbers, viability or clinical outcomes from it use.
-The ability to provide improved patient comfort and access to skin, hair, and small joints is rapidly becoming an appealing option.
+Since the advent of using a variety of mechanical emulsification systems which permit guided injections through very small bore needles (25 gauge-30 gauge) without statistically reduced viabilities or clinical outcomes.
+The ability to provide improved patient comfort and access to skin, hair and small joints is rapidly becoming an appealing option.